tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - Add concept `std::constexpr_value`, as suggested by LEWG.
 - Wording.

+## Changes since R1

+- Remove the `constexpr_value` concept.
+- Use an `auto` NTTP parameter for `constexpr_v`, instead of split type and non-type template parameters
+- Reduce the number of naming options.

 # Relationship to previous work

 This paper is co-authored by the authors of P2725R1